xbazzi/xbazzi/README.md

  ██╔██╗ ██╔══██╗██╔══██║ ███╔╝   ███╔╝  ██║
 ██╔╝ ██╗██████╔╝██║  ██║███████╗███████╗██║
 ╚═╝  ╚═╝╚═════╝ ╚═╝  ╚═╝╚══════╝╚══════╝╚═╝

 I engineer software.
-Some of the things I enjoy:
+Some of the things I'm working on:

 - Numerical methods
 - Competitive programming